 - The substance involved was controlled according to the law regarding drug classifications;

 - The person charged with the crime did have the substance in their possession;

 - The person charged with the crime knew at the time that the drug was in their possession;

 - The person charged with the crime knew that the drug they possessed was illegal.

 Under New York law, possession does not just mean the person had physical possession.
 There is also “constructive” possession, meaning that the person charged had control over where the drugs were found, whether it is in a place such as their car, or on a person.

-If you have been charged with a drug crime, you need an attorney on your side who has the experience and education to make sure your rights are protected.
+If you have been charged with a drug crime, you need a drug crime attorney on your side who has the experience and education to make sure your rights are protected.
 Call Igor Litvak of The Litvak Law Firm.
 He has handled drug cases at both the state and federal levels and will work hard for you to ensure that you have a fair trial and have the best outcome possible.
 Whether you are under investigation, facing trial for drug charges, or considering an appeal, Mr. Litvak can help.
-Don’t try to handle a drug charge on your own, get a lawyer who will go to bat for you and look out for your best interest.
+Don’t try to handle a drug charge on your own, get a criminal drug lawyer who will go to bat for you and look out for your best interest.
 Call (718) 929-2908 today, your initial phone consultation is free.
 Don’t wait to see what happens, get the representation that you deserve and protect your rights.